Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Model Description and Preliminaries

-Let $Y_n(t) \in \{0,1\}$ denote the availability of arm $n$ at the beginning of time slot $t$ and {{ }} Each arm has two actions associated with it when it is available, either `play' or `don't play'.
+Each arm has two actions associated with it when it is available, either `play' or `don't play'.
 When it is unavailable it cannot be played.
 However, it's state still evolves.
-Let $a_n^{1}(t) \in \{0,1 \}$ be an action corresponding to arm $n$ when it is available and it is described as follows. {{ }} Let $a_n^{0}(t)$ be the action corresponding to arm $n$ when it is not available.
-As it cannot be played, $a_n^{0}(t) \coloneqq 0.$
+Let $a_n^{1}(t) \in \{0,1 \}$ denote the action corresponding to arm $n$ when it is available, it is described as follows.